tilse/task-view-enhancer/README.md

 This script is meant to be run with AutoHotkey.

-The executable is a demo as well as an install guide.
+The executable is a demo (full feature except for that it doesn't work on windows with higher privileges) as well as an install guide.

 Run the exe file to install AutoHotkey with UI Access to make the script work with elevated windows like task manager. (optional)